How businesses can maximize their tax savings

 The benefit of a cost segregation study may be limited in certain circumstances — for example, if the business is located in a state that doesn’t follow federal depreciation rules.

-Business-related vehicle expenses can be deducted using the mileage-rate method (58.5 cents per mile driven from January 1 to June 30, 2022, and 62.5 cents per mile from July 1 to December 31, 2022) or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).
+Business-related vehicle expenses can be deducted using the mileage-rate method or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).

 Purchases of new or used vehicles may be eligible for Sec.
 179 expensing.
 However, many rules and limits apply.
 For example, the normal Sec.
 179 expensing limit generally applies to vehicles with a gross vehicle weight rating of more than 14,000 pounds.
-For 2021, a $26,200 limit (up from $25,900 for 2020) applies to vehicles (typically SUVs) rated at more than 6,000 pounds but no more than 14,000 pounds.
+A reduced limit applies to vehicles (typically SUVs) rated at more than 6,000 pounds but no more than 14,000 pounds.

-Vehicles rated at 6,000 pounds or less don’t satisfy the SUV definition and thus are subject to the passenger vehicle limits; contact your tax advisor for details.
+Vehicles rated at 6,000 pounds or less don’t satisfy the SUV definition and thus are subject to the passenger vehicle limits.

 Also keep in mind that, if a vehicle is used for business and personal purposes, the associated expenses, including depreciation, must be allocated between deductible business use and nondeductible personal use.
 The depreciation limit is reduced if the business use is less than 100%.
 If business use is 50% or less, you can’t use Sec.
 179 expensing or the accelerated regular MACRS; you must use the straightline method.